hwhang0917/hwhang0917/README.md

 ## 👋 Hello there!
- My name is Heesang Whang, I majored in Computer Science in college and learning to become a fullstack web developer.
+ My name is Heesang Whang, I majored in Computer Science and learning to become a fullstack developer.

+## 💡 My current interests

+- MongoDB
+- Jenkins
+- TypeScript
+- Go

 ___
   <div align=center>